1899 Carrabelle hurricane: Meteorological history

-A "violent hurricane" was first observed near the south coast of Hispaniola at 1200 UTC on July 27.
+A "violent hurricane" was first observed near the south coast of Hispaniola at 12:00 UTC on July 27.
 Within the next six hours, the storm made landfall in Azua Province, Dominican Republic with winds of 80 mph (130 km/h) – equivalent to a Category 1 hurricane on the modern-day Saffir–Simpson hurricane wind scale.
 Early on July 28, it weakened to tropical storm while moving northwestward across northern Haiti.
 A few hours later, the storm emerged into the Atlantic near Port-de-Paix.
 The system maintained intensity for over 24 hours as it moved northwestward and parallel to the north coast of Cuba.
-At 1000 UTC on July 30, the storm made landfall in Islamorada, Florida on Upper Matecumbe Key with winds of 45 mph (75 km/h).
+At 10:00 UTC on July 30, the storm made landfall in the United States at Islamorada, Florida, on Upper Matecumbe Key, with winds of 45 mph (75 km/h).
 It weakened slightly and then moved just offshore or struck the mainland portion of Monroe County, Florida.
 Early on July 31, the storm began to re-strengthen while entering the eastern Gulf of Mexico.

-HURDAT – the North Atlantic hurricane database – indicated that the system re-intensified into a hurricane at 1200 UTC on July 31.
+The system re-intensified into a hurricane at 1200 UTC on July 31.
 Further deepening occurred, with the storm becoming a Category 2 hurricane early on August 1.
-Later that day, the hurricane made landfall between Carrabelle and Eastpoint, Florida with winds of 100 mph (155 km/h).
+Later that day, the hurricane made landfall between Carrabelle and Eastpoint, Florida, with winds of 100 mph (155 km/h).
 Reports at landfall indicate that the storm was small, spanning a diameter of only 40 mi.
-At 1800 UTC on August 1 – about an hour after it moved inland – a weather station measured the storm's minimum barometric pressure of 979 mbar.
+At 18:00 UTC on August 1 – about an hour after it moved inland – a weather station measured the storm's minimum barometric pressure of 979 mbar.
 Early on August 2, it weakened to a tropical storm and then a tropical depression several hours later.
 Shortly thereafter, it dissipating over southern Alabama.